 Note: This story also appears in the December/January issue of the Sho'men Club Newsletter.
 To become a member of the Sho'men Club, click here.

-Women's lacrosse player Marissa Restaino spent the fall semester in England and writes about her experience from across the pond.
+Women's soccer player Erin Smedley spent the Spring 2015 semester in Peru and writes about her time on South America's Pacific Coast.
 Here is her experience.